Honey Butter Recipe

-The hardest part will be finding a good source of 100% grass-fed raw cream to make your homemade butter with to make the best tasting honey butter recipe.
+The hardest part will be finding grass-fed raw cream to make your homemade butter with to make the best tasting honey butter recipe.

 Think of all the possible taste sensations that you could create with that many types of honey found throughout the USA.

 There are so many types of honey to choose from in the United States alone.

+The color of honey ranges from colorless to black.
 And the taste of honey ranges from a very mild taste to a very strong taste.

 white to amber color.
 This is the most common honey you will find in